Managing Payment Entries

 Info

-Using an integration with an external payment provider, like PayPal or Stripe, JustOn directly creates payment balance records for the captured amount.
+Using the integration with JustOn Cash Management, JustOn Billing & Invoice Management directly creates payment balance records for the captured amount.

 In addition, you can manually set an invoice Paid using the function Register Payment, which also directly creates a payment balance record.